usagibryan/star-fighter/README.md

 # Star Fighter

-Vertically scrolling space shooter I'm creating based on using what I've learned with Pygame so far
+This is a vertically scrolling space themed shmup (or Shoot'em up) created using the Pygame module in Python.